 Local groundwater can be stranded (or unused) because it is often poorer quality water that requires more intensive and cost-ineffective treatment and/or conveyance to be useful as a source of supply.
 There are several areas in Los Angeles County where the ability to fully maximize groundwater basin potential for both supply and storage has been limited due to water quality issues from seawater intrusion, legacy contamination, increased operating costs for small systems, and impaired water plumes as well as changing water quality regulations and recharge project supplies.
-Additionally, greenhouse gas emissions could be reduced with future technologies that require less energy to pump or treat groundwater.
+Additionally, green house gas emissions could be reduced with future technologies.
 Many of these groundwater basin areas underly small and at-risk systems that do not have the resources to develop and implement the necessary production enhancement plans to access that water supply.